Exclusion from the Labour Office

 Failure to cooperate

-A candidate may also be excluded if he or she fails to provide cooperation in the preparation of the individual action plan, its update or evaluation, or fails to comply with its conditions.
+A candidate can also be excluded if he or she fails to provide cooperation in the preparation of the individual action plan, its update or evaluation, or fails to comply with its conditions.
 Similarly, he/she may be excluded if he/she refuses to undergo a medical or psychological examination.

 Refusal or obstruction of work or retraining